Stitches (book): Reception

 Stitches was reviewed by the New York Times and the Los Angeles Times.
 It was a #1 New York Times Best Seller, and was named one of the ten best books of 2009 by Publishers Weekly and Amazon.com.
 It was also a finalist for the 2009 National Book Award for Young People's Literature.
 Stitches was a 2010 Alex Awards recipient.

-Stitches has been translated into seven different languages and published in nine different countries.
+Stitches has been translated into seven languages and published in nine countries.